paulcockram7/paulcockram7.github.io/_posts/2016-01-10-advent calendar.md

 * Click OK.

 * Finally, you need to set up the show to only respond to triggers.
 Choose Slide Show...
-Set up show...
+Set up slide show...

 * Choose Browsed at Kiosk...